 Megan Davis Suttmiller LMT

 Megan graduated from the Institute of Therapeutic Massage and Movement in 2003.
-After graduating from massage school Megan worked in the spa atmosphere for 2 years before finding her true passion for massage was in the chiropractic field.
-Megan specializes in stress management, deep tissue, medical massage and site specific injury.
-Having worked in the spa atmosphere, as well as the medical field, Megan’s massage is a healthy balanced blend of deep pressure and relaxation.
-Megan also offers trigger point therapy, myofascial, prenatal and cupping among many other modalities.
+After graduating from massage school, Megan worked in the spa atmosphere for two years before finding her true passion for massage was in the chiropractic field.
+Megan specializes in stress management, deep tissue, medical massage, and site-specific injury.
+Having worked in the spa atmosphere as well as the medical field, Megan’s massage is a healthy, balanced blend of deep pressure and relaxation.
+Megan also offers trigger point therapy, myofascial, prenatal, and cupping, among many other modalities.
 Megan is also certified as a chiropractic therapy assistant and a yoga instructor.
 Megan is nationally certified through NCBTMB and licensed in the state of Tennessee.

-When not working, Megan enjoys being outdoors, exercising, travel and having fun and living life to the fullest with family and friends.
+When not working, Megan enjoys being outdoors, exercising, travel, having fun and living life to the fullest with family and friends.

 Amy Ronning LMT